 Coaching Moment 101: As your coach, an exercise I’d give you is to write out all the things you count as “spouse time” in one column and write out all the things you count as “parent time” in the other, and once you and your partner have done that exercise, trade the lists and talk about them as there are likely going to be different things on each of your lists.
 With this exercise you both gain clarity into what you see as each mode, and you see what your partner thinks, and you each get to hear the “why’s” behind those items on the lists and you both can adjust where needed.
 If you do end up doing the exercise, comment below on how the exercise went for you! 🙂

-If you are currently struggling with trust, communication, and sexual intimacy I have a coaching program, “Relationship Reboot” for exactly those couples!
+If you are currently struggling with trust, communication, and sexual intimacy I have a coaching program, “Relationship Evolution” for exactly those couples!
 Through this program you will gain the skills to have stellar communication, have a deep sense of trust, and an amazing emotional and sexual connection!
-You can set up a free 45-minute strategy session with me where we can see if we are a good fit to work together!
+You can set up a strategy session with me where we can see if we are a good fit to work together!